SveltePress/sveltepress/packages/docs-site/src/routes/guide/markdown/basic-writing/+page.md

 This is another paragraph

-Lines with more than one spaces would be
+Lines end with more than one space would be
 soft wrap
 ```